Letterbook/Letterbook/docs/add-codeberg-support.md

 ### Use built-in services instead of docker compose

-> PostgreSQL, MariaDB and other services can be run from container images -- [forgejo.org](https://forgejo.org/docs/latest/user/actions/advanced-features/#services)
+> PostgreSQL, MariaDB and other services can be run from container images -- [forgejo.org](https://forgejo.org/docs/latest/user/actions/advanced-features/#services).

+The configuration can be directly copied and pasted from docker-compose.yml by the looks.